Battle of Sedan (1940): 10th Panzer at Wadelincourt

 The 10th Panzer Division, like the 2nd Panzer Division, had detached its heavy artillery batteries to support neighbouring units.
 It was left with just 24 light 105 mm howitzers.
 Moreover, the batteries were short of ammunition.
 The Luftwaffe had not helped the 10th Panzer Division as most of the air attacks were in support of the 1st Panzer Division in the central sector.
 This meant all of the French artillery and machine gun positions in the area of Wadelincourt were undisturbed.
 Added to this, the newly inserted 71st Infantry Division and French X Corps in the Remilly-Aillicourt area prevented the 10th Panzer Division making any quick progress.
 The Division also had to advance down to the river on open flat terrain of some 600–800 m.

-Near the town of Bazeilles, the Engineers and assault infantry had gathered to prepare the boats for the crossing of the Meuse at Wadelincourt when an artillery barrage from the French positions destroyed 81 out of 96 rubber boats.
+Near the town of Bazeilles, the Engineers and assault infantry had gathered to prepare the boats for the crossing of the Meuse at Wadelincourt (2 km south of Sedan) when an artillery barrage from the French positions destroyed 81 out of 96 rubber boats.
 The plan of attack had included an assault by both the 69th and 89th Infantry Regiments, but the loss of so many boats meant that only the 86th Infantry Regiment was able to conduct the crossing.
 The 69th Infantry Regiment was kept in reserve to follow the 86th as reinforcements.

 The 10th Panzer Division's assaults failed all along the Meuse front.
 The only success came from a small 11-man team (five engineers and six infantrymen) of the 2nd Company, Panzerpionier-Batailion 49 (49th Panzer Engineer Battalion) placed under the 1st Battalion, 86th Infantry Regiment.
 Unsupported and acting on their own initiative, this small force led by Feldwebel Walter Rubarth opened a decisive breach by knocking out seven bunker positions.
 Follow-up units from the 1st Battalion 86th Rifle Regiment had crossed over by 21:00 and stormed the remaining bunkers on Hill 246, where the main French defence positions were located.
 By the end of the day, the bridgehead had been consolidated and the objective taken.